mapbox/carto/README.md

 #### Installation

-If you're using [TileMill](http://mapbox.com/tilemill/), you're already using CartoCSS and don't need to do a thing.
+If you're using [Mapbox Studio](http://mapbox.com/mapbox-studio/), you're already using CartoCSS and don't need to do a thing.

 If you're a developer-type and want to use the `carto` binary with